OHDSI/TheBookOfOhdsi/MethodValidity.md

 We see that the estimates from the matched and stratified analysis are in strong agreement, with the confidence intervals for stratification falling completely inside of the confidence intervals for matching.
 This suggests that our uncertainty around this design choice does not impact the validity of our estimates.
 Stratification does appear to give us more power (narrower confidence intervals), which is not surprising since matching results in loss of data, whereas stratification does not.
 The price for this could be an increase in bias, due to within-strata residual confounding, although we see no evidence of increased bias reflected in the calibrated confidence intervals.

+\BeginKnitrBlock{rmdimportant}
-\BeginKnitrBlock{rmdimportant}<div class="rmdimportant">Study diagnostics allow us to evaluate design choices even before fully executing a study.
+Study diagnostics allow us to evaluate design choices even before fully executing a study.
 It is recommended not to finalize the protocol before generating and reviewing all study diagnostics.
-To avoid p-hacking (adjusting the design to achieve a desired result), this should be done while blinded to the effect size estimate of interest.</div>\EndKnitrBlock{rmdimportant}
+To avoid p-hacking (adjusting the design to achieve a desired result), this should be done while blinded to the effect size estimate of interest.
+\EndKnitrBlock{rmdimportant}

 ## OHDSI Methods Benchmark